cosmoscout/cosmoscout-vr/docs/configuring.md

 The active body is determined by its weight which is calculated by its size and distance to the observer.
 When this weight exceeds `trackWeight`, the observer will follow the body's position.
 When this weight exceeds `lockWeight`, the observer will also follow the body's rotation.<br>
-Last but not least, the far clipping plane depends on the scene scale: Near clip will always be set to `nearClip` (in meters), while far clip will be interpolated between `minFarClip` and `maxFarClip` depending on the scene scale.
 * **`"anchors"`:** This item contains an object for each and every celestial anchor you are using later in the config.
 Take this as an example:
   ```javascript
   "anchors": {